 The facsimile letter, a modern-type envelope on the front of which was a facsimile of Jefferson’s address cover,

-The occasional discovery of these facsimiles began within just a few years of the original mailing in 1936 and they’ve continued ever since, generating a great deal of excitement for the discoverer and sometimes garnering the attention of local and national newspapers and magazines.
+The occasional discovery of these facsimiles began within just a few years of the original mailing in 1936 and they have continued ever since, generating a great deal of excitement for the discoverer and sometimes garnering the attention of local and national newspapers and magazines.

-At least once every year I have the unpleasant task of having to tell someone that what they’ve got is not an original Jefferson document, but one of these facsimile letters.
+At least once every year I have the unpleasant task of having to tell someone that what they have got is not an original Jefferson document, but one of these facsimile letters.

 Understandably, everyone is disappointed.
-Some get angry – but whether it’s with me or with their family member (“why on earth did he keep this silly thing then?”), I cannot always tell.
-My favorite response though was several months ago when a gentleman told me that he and his wife found the Morris Plan Bank story interesting, had a good laugh about it all, and have retained the facsimile as a conversation piece.
+Some get angry – but whether it is with me or with their family member (“why on earth did he keep this silly thing then?”), I cannot always tell.
+My favorite response though was from a gentleman who told me that he and his wife found the Morris Plan Bank story interesting, had a good laugh about it all, and have retained the facsimile as a conversation piece.

 I have often been amused at the “modern” use of the Founders, their likenesses, and their words for the promotion of a wide variety of products.
 So, for me, the Craven Peyton letter facsimiles, together with their history as recorded in a variety of newspaper stories over the last several decades or so, provide an intriguing glimpse into the Depression Era and one bank’s creative attempt to attract business.